mgraauw/Plugathon-Validator/README.md

 ### 3.9 How can I change the language to use for resource checking?
 The IG Publisher will try to determine the language for each resource based on the the [`Resource.language` tag](https://www.hl7.org/fhir/R4/resource-definitions.html#Resource.language) and the default language specified using the `i18n-default-lang` parameter indicated in "IG.json" (currently set to _nl-NL_).

+### 3.10 Can I still use this tool when the plugathon is over?
+This repo is a simple wrapper around the [FHIR IG Publisher]((https://confluence.hl7.org/spaces/FHIR/pages/35718627/IG+Publisher+Documentation)), which is very actively maintained by HL7.
+The IG Publisher can be a bit overwhelming to set up, so we created this wrapper for the single purpose to quickly start validating using the EHDS specs.
+It will still be available after the plugathon, but there are no plans to actively maintain it.

+Please note that there are many ways to do profile validation in FHIR, which might better suit your purpose.
+Options include:

+- Software libraries which allow you to build in profile validation in your application.
+- Command line tools which can be used stand-alone or built into a development pipeline.
+- FHIR servers can perform profile validation when asked to.
+- FHIR specific development platforms that offer this functionality out of the box.

+HL7 [maintains a Confluence page](https://confluence.hl7.org/spaces/FHIR/pages/35718864/Profile+Tooling) with pointers to implementations.
+Also see [this ticket](https://nictiz.atlassian.net/browse/MM-1690).